 Direct costs are those costs paid directly to the university and billed through your UC Merced student account.
 Direct costs are different from the estimated Cost of Attendance.
 The Cost of Attendance is an estimate of expenses and includes items not paid directly to the university.
 Direct costs typically only include tuition/fees and on-campus room and board, items that you will receive a bill for.
 Your actual direct costs will vary depending on things such as whether you attend full or part-time, live on or off campus, etc.

 Net Cost is the amount of direct costs (items you are billed for) you must pay out-of-pocket that are not covered by your financial aid after financial aid is applied.
 Your net cost is always lower than the Cost of Attendance and in many cases, lower or nothing.

-Listed below are the 2013-2014 standard costs of attendance for undergraduate California residents:
+Listed below are the 2019-2020 standard costs of attendance for undergraduate students:

 * The tuition and fees posted here are estimates based on currently approved amounts.
 These figures may not be final.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California and could be affected by increases or reductions in State funding, or other developments.
 Accordingly, final approved levels (and thus a student's final balance due) may differ from the amounts shown.
 The tuition and fees amount listed above includes $11,442 tuition, $1,128 student services fee, and $968 campus-based fees.

 ** The listed Room/Board, Books/Supplies, Transportation, and Personal Expense amounts represent an average cost for students.
 Average amounts are determined annually based on statistical data from a variety of sources including periodic surveys of UC Merced students.
 Your individual cost may vary.
 Click here for typical housing costs near UC Merced.
 For more information on actual off campus rental costs please visit the off campus housing website.